LetPeopleWork/Lighthouse/README.md

 Lighthouse is a web application, that is foreseen to run on a server where multiple people have access to it.
 You can however run it also on your local machine.
 This might be the preferred option for now, as there is no User Management, nor any authentication/authorization at this point.

 ## Prerequisites
 The application is based on dotnet.
-Thus you must have installed the [ASP.NET Core Runtime 8.0.3](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
+Thus you must have installed the [ASP.NET Core Runtime 8 or higher](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 Select the version that matches your system (Windows, macOS, Linux).

 ![ASPNet Runtime](https://github.com/LetPeopleWork/Lighthouse/assets/5486874/a18434dd-0a90-4d2c-802f-afaa4b61b11f)

 After you installed it, open a terminal, and type `dotnet --version`.
-It should show 8.0.3:
+It should show *8.x.x*:

 ![dotnet version](https://github.com/LetPeopleWork/Lighthouse/assets/5486874/2bec0ad8-9750-40a9-9886-be163a774b5d)